MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/releasing/releasing.md

                         </div>
                         <div class="cardText">
                             <h3>Create an app and publish it for testing, for Creators</h3>
-                            <p>Creating a new Creators app in Partner Center, and publishing it to the test environment.</p>
+                            <p>Creating test accounts and publishing the game to a sandbox.</p>
                         </div>
                     </div>
                 </div>